replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/disk-usage.md

 #### `path`

-The path to the directory to check the disk usage for.
+The path to the directory for which disk usage will be checked.

 ## Disk Usage Analyzer